 The Unit is located in the Department of Construction Economics and Management, which offers Internationally benchmarked qualifications in Real Estate/Property, Quantity Surveying, Construction Management and Project Management.

-As UCT is the top Research University in Afrika, and guided by UCTʼs purpose to unleash human potential to create a fair and just society, S⊕CUBE wholeheartedly aligns itself with UCTʼs 2030 vision and aims to contribute to the universityʼs research portfolio by focussing on unleashing knowledge in and from Afrika to redefine and co-create a sustainable global future.
+As UCT is the top Research University in Afrika, and guided by UCTʼs purpose to unleash human potential to create a fair and just society, S⊕CUBE wholeheartedly aligns itself with UCTʼs 2030 vision and aims to contribute to the universityʼs research portfolio by focusing on unleashing knowledge in and from Afrika to redefine and co-create a sustainable global future.

 Click here (/media/137355) to download the UCT Vision 2030 document.